CosmicQ/tf-bastion/README.md

 DNS for your bastion host is an optional function.
 Just set the `create_bastion_dns` var to true, and fill in the domain for `bastion_dns`.
 This module will use `${var.bastion_name}.${var.bastion_domain}` to create the host record.

+NOTE: For 'bastion_user_data' you can use the default as listed above in the example, or provide your own userdata script.

 ## Inputs
 ```